|

 gilded onion domes.
 These

 domes, by the way, are purely Russian in style.
-You will not see them on
+You will not see them on Greek Orthodox churches.

 Once you enter the cathedral you will be able to see